PeFox/DySeq_script/README.md

 ### Bakeman & Gottman approach: Step 4

-Rerunning the procedure a second time but switching the dependend variable.
+Re-running the procedure a second time but switching the dependend variable will result in the same analysis but with stress communication as dependent variable.

 ```r
 my.trans.SC<-StateTrans(my.expand, first=TRUE)   # This time, the first sequence is the DV